 Maggy served as Supervising Deputy Attorney General of the Special Crimes Unit and was cross-designated as a Special Assistant United States Attorney to prosecute federal cases as part of her work combating mortgage fraud and financial crime.
 She received an Excellence Award from then Attorney General Kamala Harris for her work on the Mortgage Fraud Strike Force.

 Maggy earned a reputation as a top prosecutor, bringing innovative strategies to prevent and combat violent and serious crime and headed the office’s first-ever human trafficking task force.
-In addition to filing multiple ground-breaking cases, Maggy has worked tirelessly to protect and empower victims, bringing a survivor-centered approach to investigations, and broadly advocating for human trafficking prevention, training and education.
+In addition to filing multiple ground-breaking cases, Maggy has worked tirelessly to protect and empower survivors, bringing a survivor-centered approach to investigations, and broadly advocating for human trafficking prevention, training and education.

-Maggy describes the pervasive and horrific nature of human trafficking, legal strategies for bringing traffickers to justice in the digital age, and the story of how she and her team battled against a corporate sex trafficking monolith in her forthcoming book: Taking Down Backpage: Fighting the World’s Largest Sex Trafficker – A Prosecutor’s Story.
+Maggy describes the pervasive and horrific nature of human trafficking, legal strategies for bringing traffickers to justice in the digital age, and the story of how she and her team battled against a corporate sex trafficking monolith in her newly released book: Taking Down Backpage: Fighting the World’s Largest Sex Trafficker – A Prosecutor’s Story.

 Maggy has also been at the forefront of the nation’s fight for reproductive rights and access to healthcare as Chief Legal Counsel for Planned Parenthood Affiliates of California.
 She has fought tough battles to stave off attempts at eroding access to safe, legal abortion and has helped breakdown barriers to accessing healthcare in California.
 Maggy’s advocacy efforts have resulted in more women having access to healthcare, particularly low-income and those who have historically been disadvantaged.
 Planned Parenthood’s 110 health centers in California serve approximately 800,000 patients per year, 90 percent of whom are well below the federal poverty line.